Coldparasite/Thaetis/The Peninsula/Civilization/Kingdom of Velt/Regions/Duchy of Viskar/Settlements/Viskar/VisKar.md

 # VisKar

 ## Ruling Body
 The [[House VisKari]] is the current ruling body of VisKar and has controlled the city since the end of Third age.
+Lead by Duke [[Caladan Viskari]] they reside in White Water Keep

 ## Description